 it is priceless for people embarking on this adventure.
 It is THE reference for homemade blended formulas.
 It was written by dieticians and also has parent and physician contributions.
 AMAZING.
 The CDC also has a lot of nutrition information on their website.
 They give pediatric RDA’s and those come in very handy to make sure that your child is getting enough of what they need.

-Once you have your list of ingredients you’d like to try and you’re ready…be prepared for some trial and error…and some throwing away of formula… before you come up with something that works for you, your babies stomach, and the ALMIGHTY feeding pump (if you use one) that can send your beautiful formula down the drain if it is too thick.
+Once you have your list of ingredients you’d like to try and you’re ready…be prepared for some trial and error…and some throwing away of formula… before you come up with recipes that work for you, your babies stomach, and the ALMIGHTY feeding pump (if you use one) that can send your beautiful formula down the drain if it is too thick.
 But once you find those holy grail recipes…it’s priceless…it makes you proud…and it’s easy!

 Third Things Third…